-Lindsey Coffey is known for her commitment in various environmental initiatives, speaking engagements, and campaigns aimed at promoting sustainability and advocating for global conservation.
-Coffey is a public speaker, Climate Reality Leader, and World Wildlife Fund Ambassador, she also lobby’s on Capitol Hill for conservation and conducts panel discussions, climate summits, interviews, and presentations working with organizations such as the United Nations, ActNow, Greenpeace, The Humane Society, Earth Day Network, Keep America Beautiful, Food for Life Global, Beauties for a Cause, America Talks, and the Listen First Coalition.
+Lindsey Coffey is known for her commitment in various campaigns, speaking engagements, and environmental initiatives aimed at promoting sustainability and advocating for global conservation.
+Coffey is a public speaker, Climate Reality Leader, and World Wildlife Fund Ambassador.
+She is a lobbyist on Capitol Hill for conservation and conducts panel discussions, climate summits, interviews, and presentations working with organizations such as the United Nations, ActNow, Greenpeace, The Humane Society, Earth Day Network, Keep America Beautiful, Food for Life Global, Beauties for a Cause, America Talks, and the Listen First Coalition.

 Coffey continues her work as a Remake Fellow and advocates for sustainable fashion and fair-wage for garment workers through social campaigns, demonstrations, and by encouraging legislative reform in the United States as well as abroad.
-As a former presenter at the American Image Awards, she uses her social platforms and speaking engagements to discuss sustainability, green technology, and new innovations within fashion while discussing social harm and environmental damages within the industry.
-Speaking at Parsons School of Design and Marist College, she believes educating our future designers will forge a new era into green and ethical fashion.
+As a former presenter at the American Image Awards, she uses her platform to highlight green innovations, ethical manufacturing, as well as social harm and environmental damages within the industry.
+As a speaker at Parsons School of Design and Marist College, she believes educating our future designers will forge a new era into green and ethical fashion.

-Coffey is involved in grassroots movements, as well as large-scale campaigns that aim to address environmental issues at a systemic level.
-Her efforts focus on a variety of areas including climate justice, environmental preservation, inequality within climate change, the water crisis, global warming, pollution, and biodiversity loss, all of which are discussed in her educational vlog, EcoEd: The Series, on YouTube.
-Coffey believes in climate education and uses her platform to educate about the importance of preservation and the impact of climate change on the planet.
+Coffey is involved in grassroots movements, as well as international campaigns that aim to address environmental issues at a systemic level.
+Her efforts focus on a variety of areas including climate justice, environmental preservation, inequality within climate change, the water crisis, pollution, and biodiversity loss, all of which are discussed in her educational vlog, EcoEd: The Series, on YouTube.
+As a firm believer in climate education, Coffey uses her platform to educate about the importance of preservation and the impact of climate change on the planet.